-So you've found your ideal mattress.
+So, you've found your ideal mattress.
 But what kind of base should you buy to support it?
-In this article, we’ll outline your main options, and explain how to choose between them and find the best bed base for your needs.
+In this guide, we’ll outline your main bed base options, and explain how to choose between them to find the best bed base for your needs.

 The two main types of bed bases are divan bases and bedsteads.
 We’ll start by looking at each in turn.
 Meanwhile, if you're buying your mattress separately, check out our selection of the best mattresses (or if you're bargain hunting, head to our roundup of the best cheap mattress deals live now).